 Thank You For Visiting

-On October 1, 1779, Simon Girty and Alexander McKee, leading a large force of Indians, ambushed American forces in present-day Northern Kentucky.
-The Americans were returning from an expedition to New Orleans.
-The ambush occurred near Dayton, Kentucky, across the Ohio River from Cincinnati.
-Only a handful of the Americans survived, among them Colonel John Campbell and Captain Robert Benham.
+On October 1, 1779, Simon Girty and Alexander McKee led a large force of Natives and ambushed American forces in present-day Northern Kentucky.
+The Americans had returned from an expedition to New Orleans when the attack occurred near Dayton, across from Cincinnati.
+Only a handful of Americans survived, among them Colonel John Campbell and Captain Robert Benham.

-October 1, 1794, Kentucky establishes the first post office.
-Innes B. Brent was the Post Master.
-Both the post office and jail was in the two-story log building.
+October 1, 1794, Lexington established the 1st post office as Innes B. Brent Post Master.
+Both the post office and jail shared the same two-story log building.
 The state’s 1st post office opened in Danville, 42 days earlier.

 The Squire’ Sketches of Lexington by J. Winston Coleman, Jr.; pg: 22

-October 1, 1838, is the date for “a list, showing the names, ages, and tribe of each student in the Choctaw Academy in Scott County.”
-Under the treaty of Dancing Rabbit Creek, signed in 1825, an academy was established for the education of young Indians.
+October 1, 1838, locals published a list, showing the name, age, and tribe of each student in the Choctaw Academy in Scott County.
+Under the treaty of Dancing Rabbit Creek, signed in 1825, Natives established an academy for childhood education.

-October 1, 1866, Kentucky University President, John B. Bowman, purchased Henry Clay’s former estate, Ashland, and the adjacent Woodlands Farm, (Woodland Park) to establish the A&M College.
+October 1, 1866, Kentucky University President, John B. Bowman, purchased Henry Clay’s former estate, Ashland, and the adjacent Woodlands Farm (Woodland Park) to establish the A&M College.
 The A&M College was by law a secular state school and opened with 190 students.
-Courses were offered in the sciences and in liberal arts.
+The University offered courses in the sciences and liberal arts.

-October 1, 1902, Churchill Down’s financial problems continued to plague the racetrack and finally a group headed by Louisville Mayor Charles Grainger (1901-1905), Charlie Price and Matt J. Winn agreed to take over the operation.
-The takeover was done by amending the track’s articles of incorporation with no transfer the form of a deed.
-Grainger was named president, Price racing secretary and Winn vice president.
-Under this administration, the track finally showed its first profit in 1903, 28 years after its founding.
+On October 1, 1902, a group headed by Louisville Mayor Charles Grainger (1901-1905), Charlie Price, and Matt J. Winn agreed to take over Churchill Downs.
+Grainger was named president, Price racing secretary, and Winn vice president.
+Under this administration, the track finally showed its 1st profit in 1903, 28 years after its founding.

-October 1, 1956, 24-year-old jockey Johnny Heckmann becomes the first jock to ride seven winners on the same card.
+October 1, 1956, 24-year-old jockey Johnny Heckmann became the 1st jock to ride seven winners on the same card.
 He won Hawthorne’s daily double, paying $141.20 for a $2.00 ticket.
-Johnny sat out the third race and won the fourth race.
-In the fifth race, he couldn’t find the board.
-When Johnny won the sixth race, excitement mounted, and when he won the seventh race, the fans became hysterical.
-Johnny won the eighth race by a neck and the ninth race by a head, on the favorite.
+Johnny sat out the 3rd race and won the 4th race.
+In the 5th race, he couldn’t find the board.
+When Johnny won the 6th race, excitement mounted.
+When he won the 7th race, the fans became hysterical.
+Johnny won the 8th race by a neck and the 9th race by a head, on the favorite.